uviclibraries/internet-of-things/act-6.md

 # Weasley Whereabouts Clock

-_Adapted from [Adafruit IO: Basics - Servo](https://learn.adafruit.com/adafruit-io-basics-servo/overview){:target="_blank"} by Todd Treece_
+_Adapted from [Adafruit IO: Basics - Servo](https://learn.adafruit.com/adafruit-io-basics-servo/overview) by Todd Treece_

 If you or your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

-In the Harry Potter series, the Weasley whereabouts clock is a clock that shows the location of each Weasley rather than the time
+In the Harry Potter series, the Weasley whereabouts clock is a clock that shows the location of each Weasley rather than the time.

 <img src="images/act-6/1-clock.jpg" alt="resistor" style="width:720px;">